src47/DeepLPnet/README.md

 * *model.py*: contains the regression model (LPregressor) in the analysis.
 It also contains two other models which use inception blocks and skip connections which seem to work better.

-* *helper_functions.py*: various helper functions used in the analysis.
+* *helper_functions.py*: helper functions for ML predictions, training, augmentation and analysis
+* *helper_functions_topas.py*: helper functions for topas script generation.

 * *data_generation.py*: code for the dataloader used for modifications (augmentation) during training.